qemu/qemu/docs/tools/qemu-nbd.rst

   option; or provide the credentials needed for connecting as a client in list mode.

+.. option:: --tls-hostname=hostname

+  When validating an x509 certificate received over a TLS connection, the hostname that the NBD client used to connect will be checked against information in the server provided certificate.
+Sometimes it might be required to override the hostname used to perform this check.
+For example, if the NBD client is using a tunnel from localhost to connect to the remote server, the `--tls-hostname` option should be used to set the officially expected hostname of the remote NBD server.
+This can also be used if accessing NBD over a UNIX socket where there is no inherent hostname available.
+This is only permitted when acting as a NBD client with the `--list` option.

 .. option:: --fork

   Fork off the server process and exit the parent once the server is running.